 Mission #2 - Bomb

-This next game is an eye-opener alright.
-How on earth this got by the US Gold Quality & Control debt I do not know.
-I think they didn't have one? lol.
-Again, there are lots of different missions and I chose to fly at night to bomb a bridge.
-Well, that was theory anyhow but I literally had not even the slightest chance of hitting it.
+This next game is truly eye-opening.
+How did it manage to slip past the US Gold Quality and Control debt? (lol).
+Again, there are lots of different missions, and I chose to fly at night to bomb a bridge.
+Well, that was theory, anyhow, but I literally had not even the slightest chance of hitting it.
 Not in a million years!

-I'm struggling not to be too cruel here but I cannot help myself and I must rate Bomb 2/10.
+I am really struggling not to be too cruel here, but I must rate Bomb at 2/10.

 Wow, I really don't know how to describe this part of the game...
 So poor.